SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 (
   ("coal"
   NEAR/5
-      ("transition*" OR "substitut*" OR "coal to electricity" OR "intervention$" OR "initiative$" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "phase out"
+      ("transition*" OR "substitut*" OR "switch" OR "coal to electricity" OR "intervention$" OR "initiative$" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "phase out"
       OR "policy" OR "policies" OR "legislation" OR "energy strateg*" OR "energy management" OR "energy planning"